 As you can see, the template they were working with was quite confusing, lacking key things, and out of order.
 Had I been working off that trading plan and not known better, I would be approaching the market incorrectly every day, missing a dearth of things.

 It is important to understand a professional trader will see things on a more sophisticated level than your traditional 1-2 bar pattern trader.
 Professionals, by default, can recognize opportunities beginning traders will not, like a good poker player can make money on more hands than a weaker one.
-This also goes for one’s trading plan, so having a more evolved one will give you a greater edge.
+This also goes for one’s daily forex trading plan, so having a more evolved one will give you a greater edge.

 Ask yourself, how sophisticated is your trading plan?
 Does it feel unorganized, confusing and incomplete like the first template?
 Does it even include pre-trading preparation?
 What would you recommend adding to this trading plan?